Small Business Health Care Tax Credit Questions and Answers: Who Gets the Tax Credit

 Q. Who is eligible?

-A. A small employer is eligible for the credit if it has fewer than 25 full-time employees or a combination of full-time and part-time (for example, two half-time employees equal one employee for purposes of the credit); the average annual wages of employees must be less than $50,000 (adjusted for inflation beginning in 2014), and the employer must pay a uniform percentage for all employees that is equal to at least 50% of the premium cost of the insurance coverage.
-For tax years beginning in 2014 and forward, the employer must contribute toward premiums on behalf of each employee enrolled in a qualified health plan (QHP) offered by the eligible small employer through a Small Business Health Options Program (SHOP Exchange) established as part of the Affordable Care Act to qualify for the credit.
+A. A small employer is eligible for the credit if it has fewer than 25 employees who work full-time or a combination of full-time and part-time (for example, two half-time employees equal one employee for purposes of the credit), the average annual wages of employees must be less than $50,000 (adjusted for inflation beginning in 2014), and the employer must pay a uniform percentage for all employees that is equal to at least 50% of the premium cost of the insurance coverage.
+For tax years beginning in 2014 or later, the employer must contribute toward premiums on behalf of each employee enrolled in a qualified health plan (QHP) offered by the eligible small employer through a Small Business Health Options Program (SHOP Marketplace) established as part of the Affordable Care Act to qualify for the credit.

 Q. Can a tax-exempt organization be eligible?

 A. Yes.
 A tax-exempt organization described in section 501(c) of the Internal Revenue Code (Code) and exempt from tax under section 501(a) of the Code that otherwise meets the definition of an eligible small employer may qualify for the credit.
 The credit is refundable for tax-exempt employers but is limited to the amount of the tax-exempt employer’s payroll taxes withheld during the calendar year in which the taxable year begins.
 See the “What is the maximum credit for a tax-exempt qualified employer?” question on the Calculating the Credit page.

 Q. How does the credit change in 2014?

 A. There are a few important changes to the credit for tax years beginning in 2014 and forward.